windsting/json2lua/README.md

 {{["id"] = 1,["name"] = "dot",["desc"] = "typo for dog",["price"] = 3000,["passwordServerOnly"] = "ddd",["skinClientOnly"] = "dot-123.jpg"},{["id"] = 9,["name"] = "milk",["desc"] = "feed with this",["price"] = 42,["passwordServerOnly"] = "mkkk",["skinClientOnly"] = "white.bmp"}}
 ```

-**Note:** Sorry for the readability of output `.lua` file, for most case, it should be read by machine, I asssume that machine don't complain.
+**Note:** Sorry for the readability of output .lua file, for most cases, it should be read by machine, I assume that machine doesn't complain.